Swagata-Roy/Swagata-Roy/README.md

 - Led a team of interns to develop a database system with offline capabilities.
 - Enhanced system efficiency by optimizing cloud synchronization and local storage.
 - Implemented robust error handling, ensuring seamless data syncing.
-- Delivered the project on time with minimal resource consumption.
+- Delivered the project on time.

 **Freelance Web Developer**
 *Rockwon IT Global PTE LTD, Chattogram, Bangladesh*